MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/sync-health.md

 6. Enable the OneDrive EnableSyncAdminReports setting via Group Policy Object or Intune.

 > [!IMPORTANT]
-> **You must enable this setting on the devices from which you want to get reports using one of the below methods.** This setting does not affect users.
-We recommend a gradual rollout starting with a few test devices per day, then up to 100 devices per day, then gradually up to 10,000 devices per day until you finish.
+> **You must enable this setting on the devices from which you want to get reports using one of the following methods.** This setting does not affect users.
+We recommend a gradual rollout starting with a few test devices per day, then up to 100 devices per day, then gradually up to 10,000 devices per day until you are done.

 ### Group Policy